jackiesun2/ruby-programming-concepts-app/README.md

 ### Create, Read, Update and Delete (CRUD)

 The first feature the application will have is the ability to add, delete and edit programming concepts.
 When students learn a new programming concept, they will use the add feature to store a new concept.
 Once a concept is no longer required, to free up storage the concept can be deleted.
 If a concept is retaught and understood differently, the student has the ability to update that concept with a new explanation.
 The application will ensure that the correct inputs are used, as error handling will help identify if the incorrect input is used.
 The use of variables help store the information in a manner where it is easy to read for other developers that access the code base.
 The use of loops and control structures help keep the code DRY.
+Instructions on scenarios on how to use this feature is given in the testing section of this document.

 ### Persistence Storage